Lehigh visits Rogers and American - WTOP News

 Washington; Saturday, 2 p.m.
 EST

-BOTTOM LINE: American takes on the Lehigh Mountain Hawks after Matt Rogers scored 20 points in American’s 73-51 loss to the Bucknell Bison.
+BOTTOM LINE: American hosts the Lehigh Mountain Hawks after Matt Rogers scored 20 points in American’s 73-51 loss to the Bucknell Bison.

-The Eagles are 7-4 in home games.
-American is ninth in the Patriot scoring 65.8 points while shooting 49.4% from the field.
+The Eagles are 7-4 on their home court.
+American has a 4-5 record in games decided by 10 or more points.

-The Mountain Hawks are 9-6 in Patriot play.
-Lehigh has a 5-9 record against opponents over .500.
+The Mountain Hawks are 9-6 in conference games.
+Lehigh is sixth in the Patriot with 30.2 rebounds per game led by Evan Taylor averaging 6.5.

-Evan Taylor is averaging 14.5 points and 6.5 rebounds for the Mountain Hawks.
-Keith Higgins Jr. is averaging 2.3 made 3-pointers over the last 10 games for Lehigh.
+Keith Higgins Jr. is shooting 47.4% and averaging 14.8 points for the Mountain Hawks.
+Taylor is averaging 14.5 points over the last 10 games for Lehigh.

 LAST 10 GAMES: Eagles: 3-7, averaging 62.1 points, 25.3 rebounds, 14.1 assists, 6.3 steals and 4.3 blocks per game while shooting 49.7% from the field.
 Their opponents have averaged 68.5 points per game.